Ex-NY Times columnist ineligible to run for Oregon governor

 Associated Press

 SALEM, Ore.
-(AP) — The Oregon Supreme Court ruled Thursday that former New York Times columnist Nicholas Kristof is not eligible to run for governor because he does not meet the state’s three-year residency requirement.
+(AP) — The Oregon Supreme Court ruled Thursday that former New York Times columnist Nicholas Kristof doesn’t meet the state’s three-year residency requirement to run for governor, leaving the former candidate with a sizable war chest and no plans for the future.

-The justices upheld a decision by Oregon election officials that Kristof did not meet the qualifications to run for Oregon’s highest office, citing in particular that Kristof voted in New York in the 2020 election.
+The justices upheld a decision in January by Oregon election officials that the former journalist did not meet the qualifications, citing in particular that Kristof voted in New York in 2020.

+“The choice of where to register (to vote) is a meaningful one, as it provides evidence of the political community to which a person feels the greatest attachment,” the court said in its opinion.

+Kristof, who moved to a farm near Yamhill, Oregon, with his parents when he was 12 and had kept and expanded the property as an adult, announced his candidacy last October.
+That same month, The New York Times announced he resigned after a decades-long career that saw him win two Pulitzer Prizes, including one with his wife, former correspondent Sheryl WuDunn.

+“Sheryl and I are going to take a little bit of time and just relax, for the first time in a while, and think this through.
+But what exactly I do?
+I don’t know,” Kristof said in an interview after the Supreme Court’s decision was announced.

+He said he intends to remain engaged in issues he feels deeply about and has written about, including homelessness, mental health, drug treatment and efforts to create jobs and increase wages.
+He also has several acres of pinot noir and chardonnay grapes growing on his farm, with the first harvest coming this year.

-Questions about Kristof’s residency had dogged him even before he announced his candidacy in October, the same month that The New York Times announced he had resigned.
-According to Oregon law, candidates for governor must have been a residents of this state for at least three years before elections.
+Questions about Kristof’s residency had dogged him even before he announced his candidacy.
+According to Oregon law, candidates for governor must have been residents of this state for at least three years before elections.

-Kristof, 62, told election officials in a sworn statement that he moved as a 12-year-old with his parents to a farm in Yamhill, Oregon, in 1971, and has considered it to be his home ever since.

-He has purchased additional acreage nearby since then.
-His lawyers said he has paid taxes on the properties and that he filed Oregon income tax returns for 2019 and 2020.
+But Kristof said his legal advisors indicated it wouldn’t be a problem.
+His campaign also obtained an opinion by retired Oregon Supreme Court Justice William Riggs that Kristof has been a resident of Oregon since at least November 2019 “and likely much longer.”
+Three former Oregon secretaries of state sided with Kristof in a newspaper opinion article.

+“We did not expect this outcome,” Kristof said of the Supreme Court’s ruling.

+“I have a lot of respect for the Oregon Supreme Court,” he said.
+“I think they’re smart lawyers.
+I am disappointed by their decision, but smart people can disagree.
+I don’t question them in any way.”

-Oregon Elections Director Deborah Scroggin and Compliance Specialist Lydia Plukchi told Kristof they rejected his filing for governor because he didn’t meet the constitutional requirements to be a candidate.
+Oregon Elections Director Deborah Scroggin and Compliance Specialist Lydia Plukchi told Kristof in January they rejected his filing for governor because he didn’t meet the constitutional requirements to be a candidate.

-Kristof’s attorneys told the Supreme Court that the secretary of state’s broad interpretation of the Constitution’s requirements for governor may disfavor candidates like Kristof who frequently travel and maintain multiple residences.

-Kristof regularly visited his Oregon property, which he expanded over the years after moving away to attend Harvard and Oxford universities before joining the Times.

-“It is clear he considers Oregon ‘home,’” Jeanne Atkins, Bill Bradbury and Phil Keisling wrote, referring to Kristof.
+Oregon Secretary of State Shemia Fagan agreed, telling reporters back then that Kristof’s claim to have been an Oregon resident the past several years “just doesn’t pass the smell test.”

+As a foreign correspondent and columnist, Kristof lived overseas and in New York, but said he never relinquished his claim to be an Oregon resident.

+“The farm will be my home until I draw my last breath and my ashes are scattered on the farm,” he said.

-Democrats have held Oregon’s governor’s office since 1987.
-Candidates currently running for governor include Oregon House Speaker Tina Kotek and state Treasurer Tobias Read.
+He had been running for the Democratic nomination, with the party’s nominee to be chosen in the May 17 primary.
+His departure leaves former Oregon House Speaker Tina Kotek and state Treasurer Tobias Read as the front-runners.

-After the ruling preventing Kristof from running was issued, Kotek tweeted that Kristof’s “voice will continue to be important as we tackle Oregon’s biggest issues.
+After the Supreme Court opinion was released, Kotek tweeted that Kristof’s “voice will continue to be important as we tackle Oregon’s biggest issues.
 I look forward to working with him as a fellow Democrat.”

 Republicans seeking their party’s nomination include state Rep. Christine Drazan, former Republican nominee Bud Pierce and Sandy Mayor Stan Pulliam.